severin-lemaignan/pyrobots/README.md

 Minimum Working Example
 -----------------------

-...that includes the creation of a specific robot!
+...that includes the creation of a specific robot

 ```python
 import time